KOSASIH/universal-consensus/blockchain_integration/sidra_chain/README.md

 ## Acknowledgments

-The Sidra Chain integration was developed by [KOSASIH](https://github.com/KOSASIH).
+* The Sidra Chain integration was developed by [KOSASIH](https://github.com/KOSASIH).
+* Thank you to Sidra Chain Owner [Mohammed Al Jefairi](https://github.com/maljefairi).
+* All contributors

+                       Sidra To The Moon..
+InshaAllah ..  ☺ ..  ☕